ithink20/Blockchain-Insurance-System/README.md

 # Blockchain_Project
-A hyperledger composer network for implementing efficient Insurance System
+A hyperledger network for implementing efficient Insurance System